sludovicdelys/biome-map-client/README.md

-# Eco Impact Map Generator - Front-end
+# Map Generator - Front-end

 ## Overview
-This React application is part of the Eco Impact Map Generator project.
+This React application is part of the Eco Impact Map Generator technical interview.
 It provides a user interface for generating and displaying random biome maps based on user-defined configurations.

 ## Technologies Used
 - React 18